Skip to main content

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} wait --for=condition=available -n guestbook deployment redis-follower --timeout=240s

-External IP of the frontend service LoadBalancer being accessible:
+• Wait for the external IP of the frontend service LoadBalancer to become available:

-The external-ip of the frontend service should lead you to the main page of the guestbook application.
+The external IP of the frontend service will lead you to the main page of the Guestbook application.

 Workload migration